 If you find that your posture isn’t up to snuff, there are things we can actively do every day to slowly but surely improve the way we carry ourselves.

 But first, let’s try and understand what’s causing all these postural imbalances.

-This repetitive and prolonged positioning puts strain on the muscles which over time changes their flexibility and strength.
+This repetitive and prolonged positioning puts a strain on the muscles which over time changes their flexibility and strength.
 This can result in the rounded shoulders and a forward head position.
-Promoting this is the weakness of important stabilizing muscles of the front of the neck and the middle and lower trapezius muscle of the mid back.
+Promoting this is the weakness of important stabilizing muscles of the front of the neck and the middle and lower trapezius muscle of the mid-back.